Architecture trends are constantly changing and are currently evolving toward sustainability thanks to innovative – and green focused – designers.

 And with another year coming to an end, it’s always inspiring to take a look at current and upcoming innovative sustainable architecture trends.
 From showing off solar to filling walls with straw – here are 5 of the most innovative trends in sustainable design.

-Note that this post contains affiliate links, meaning if you click on a link and make a purchase a small percentage of the sale goes to yours truly.
-Please know that I only link to products that are good for the earth, good for the soul, or both!
+Note that this post may contain affiliate links, meaning if you click on a link and make a purchase a small percentage of the sale goes to yours truly.
+Please know that I strive to only feature eco-conscious products and brands.

 Visible Solar